 The Aspetuck Trail is a 6.9-mile blue blaze trail located in the Aspetuck River Valley in Fairfield County, Connecticut.
-The trail meanders through the Centennial Watershed State Forest before joining Huntington State Park.
+Before joining Huntington State Park, the trail meanders through the Centennial Watershed State Forest.

-If you would like to hike longer distances, the Aspetuck connects with the 11.8 mile Saugatuck Trail, and a series of trails in Huntington State Park.
+If you want to hike longer distances, the Aspetuck connects with the 11.8-mile Saugatuck Trail and a series of trails in Huntington State Park.

 I hiked the entire trail out and back, completing approximately 14 miles of hiking.
 The terrain was varied, and the trail itself was well maintained.
-Sections of the trail were quite worn, and on the weekends this is probably a very popular trail.
+Sections of the trail were quite worn, and this is probably a very popular trail on the weekends.

 - Location – Centennial Watershed State Forest

-- Parking – 41.27989,-73.34064 – There is no parking at the northern terminus, and parking at the southern terminus is on the busy Blackrock Turnpike, which is where I parked.
+- Parking – 41.27989,-73.34064 – There is no parking at the northern terminus, and parking at the southern terminus is on the busy Blackrock Turnpike, where I parked.

 - Getting to the Trail – Once you park, walk out to the Blackrock Turnpike and take a left.
-The trailhead is on the right about a tenth of a mile down the road.
-It is clearly marked.
+The trailhead is on the right, about a tenth mile down the road.
+It is marked.

 - Connecticut Walk Book – 20th Edition by the Connecticut Forest & Park Association – American Legion and Peoples State Forest Trail – Pages 35-37.

-- Gaiagps – GPA App used to create trail, determine driving directions and parking, and send track to iphone
+- Gaiagps – GPA App used to create a trail, determine driving directions and parking, and send the track to my iPhone

 Easy to Moderate– This is a nice trail for beginner hikers.
 There is a lot of easy trail with a few small climbs.
 The creeks all have bridges, and there are multiple trailheads to access the trail.

 Terrain – The terrain was wooded with some mild rocky sections.
-There were quite a few leaves covering the trail so some of the hills were a little slippery.
+There were quite a few leaves covering the trail, so some hills were slippery.
 Down in the watershed, the trails were quite flat and packed down.